WholesomeGodList/h-bot-old/README.md

 - config.json
 - log4j2.xml (if you care about logging)

-All of these files can be found in the templates folder.
+All of these files can be found in the `samples` folder.
 Go ahead and download them and place them in the same directory as the bot's jar file.
 For config.json, make sure that you replace the `"botToken": "Your bot token here"` with the bot token I told you to save earlier.
 This is essential to make sure your bot actually starts up.

 Once you're done with all of that, your bot is ready to start.